iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 For Enterprise plans, all invoice amounts are calculated based on the agreement between you and Iterative.

-## How increasing or decreasing the number of seats affects total price
+## How increasing or decreasing the number of seats affects price

 If you add members to available seats or remove members without reducing the number of seats in your team, there will be no price impact.